clay-creates/WebXR_ARBusinessCard/README.md

 # **WebXR AR Business Card**

 ## **Overview**
-This project is an interactive **WebXR Augmented Reality (AR) Business Card** that allows users to explore Clay Jones' professional details and social links through a visually engaging AR experience.
+This project is an interactive **WebXR Augmented Reality (AR) Business Card** that allows users to explore my professional details and social links through a visually engaging AR experience.
 Users can scan a QR code to access the experience directly in their browser on a compatible device—no app downloads required.

 ## **Features**
 - **Interactive AR Experience:** Display a 3D business card in augmented reality.